cloudmesh-community/book/chapters/devops/iac-terraform.md

 * Minimizes human failure
 * Documentation for your infrastructure "

-IaC solves the problem of "environment drift", that used to lead to the infamous "but it works on my machine" kind of errors that are difficult to trace.
+IaC solves the problem of *environment drift*, that used to lead to the infamous "but it works on my machine" kind of errors that are difficult to trace.
 Sam Guckenheimer [@WhatisIaC002] writes that "IaC guarantees Idempotence -- known/predictable end state --  irrespective of starting